 - Religious/Domestic Failings: If she caused her husband to eat food that had not been properly tithed.

 What Is Sexual Immorality?
-Is It the Same As Adultery?
+Is It the Same as Adultery?

 “Porneia (Strong’s Greek 4202) denotes all forms of sexual activity outside the covenant of marriage as ordained by God between one man and one woman.
 Its range embraces pre-marital intercourse, prostitution, adultery, homosexual practice, incest, and any other distortion of God’s design for sexuality.”